1. Home

 Windows

-Using a VPN works similarly on a Windows laptop or desktop.
-But instead of using the built-in app store, you can get the VPN from the provider’s website like so:
+Learning how to use a VPN on Windows is just as straightforward.
+Instead of using the built-in app store, you can get the VPN from the provider’s website like so:

 1. Go to your VPN provider’s site and download the Windows version.